Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingfrommlapi.md

 To start upgrading add the upgrade tool to your project by using the `Add package from git URL..` option in the package manager window and using the following url: TODO url

+Open the MLAPI patcher window by selecting `Window > MLAPI Patcher` in the menu bar.
+The Patcher will lead you through a 4 step process of upgrading your project.

+1. **Cache Script References**
+This step captures the existing guid links to MLAPI components in a temporary json file.
+1. **Upgrade to package version**
+This step removes the existing dll version of MLAPI by **deleting** the `Assets/MLAPI` and `Assets/Editor/MLAPI` folder and then installing the package version of MLAPI.
+After running this process you should see the MLAPI package in the installed packages list of the package manager.
+1. **Update Script References**
+After switching to the package version of MLAPI all references to MLAPI components on your prefabs and scenes will point to missing scripts.
+This process fixes the references in your project by using the captured references in step 1 to upgrade your project.
+After running this step
+1. **Auto update type names in scripts.**
+This is a voluntary step.
+It performs a string replace over all the .cs files in your project to upgrade many of the type names which got changed by our recent API changes.
+If you are familiar with replacing things on a project level in an IDE you can do this process by yourself.

+After following the steps in the patcher you will most likely still have a few error messages in the console.
+Please follow the rest of the content in this guide to figure out how to patch them up.

 </TabItem>